On solving basic equations over the semiring of functional digraphs: Conclusions

+This paper is concerned with \DEEP\ \ie the problem of deciding if a basic equation on permutations has a solution or not.
+We show that \DEEP\ has cubic complexity.
+However, it is clear that with more care in the choice of the implementation of some of the components of the decision algorithm, we could obtain a time complexity located between $O(s^{2+\epsilon}\log^k s)$ with optimised arithmetic operations and $O(s^3)$ with naive implementation of arithmetic operations.
+Our purpose was essentially to prove that the problem could be solved in polynomial time with a polynomial of \emph{reasonable} degree, but it is clear that when the instances have large sizes, like in some practical applications, then the shift towards more complex implementations of the components should be taken into account.

+For some other variants of \DEEP, we were able to prove only some necessary conditions which are testable in quadratic time.
+However, they have some interest of their own as they might also be of help in pruning the search space for software that aims to solve general polynomial equations on functional digraphs such as the software pipeline proposed in \cite{DENNUNZIO2023101932}.

-Several improvements to our results are possible.
-The first one is, of course, to reproduce similar results for general functional graphs, taking into accounts new recent results from \cite{DORE2024114514} and \cite{NAQUIN2024114509}.
+Several extensions to our results are possible.
+The most natural one consists of moving from functional digraphs of permutations to larger classes of functional digraphs taking into account the new recent results of \cite{DORE2024114514,DorePPRR24} and \cite{NAQUIN2024114509}.

-As a further enhancement of our results, one can consider general digraphs.
-From~\cite{CALDERONI2021}, we know that the compositeness testing problem (\ie answering `yes' if the graph in input is the direct production of two other graphs) for general graphs is \GI-hard.
-Since a basic equation equation on general graphs is a variant of the compositeness problem in which one asks if the graph input is the product of two graphs one of which is also given in input, one expects that the computational complexity of solving basic equations for general graphs has a complexity comparable to \GI\ or even harder.
-This motivates the search for further graphs classes for which there exist efficient algorithms for solving basic equations effectively.
-One starting point could be the class of graphs with out-degree $2$.
+Another quite interesting extension would consider general digraphs and not just functional digraphs.
+From the work of \cite{CALDERONI2021}, we know that the compositeness testing problem (\ie answering `yes' if the graph in input is the direct product of two other graphs) for general graphs is \GI-hard.
+Since a basic equation on general graphs can be seen as a variant of the compositeness problem, the computational complexity of solving basic equations for general graphs is expected to be comparable to \GI\ or even harder.
+This motivates the search for further digraphs/graphs classes for which there exist efficient algorithms for solving basic equations.
+One starting point could be the class of digraphs with out-degree $2$.